The successful candidate will, under the supervision of the Head of the Energy Efficiency Unit:

 12. Carry out other related tasks as assigned.

 - A degree in economics or energy engineering, and at least three years of relevant professional experience in the field of energy efficiency and/or related environmental aspects;

 - Good oral and written communications skills are imperative, as well as an excellent knowledge of English and proven drafting ability in English - the capacity to work in a multinational environment, together with the ability to be a good team player, is important;

 - Knowledge of Russian or French is desirable; any other languages would be an extra asset.

 - National of a Contracting Party or Signatory of the Energy Charter Treaty;

 - Familiarity with the International Energy Charter Process;

 - Familiarity with the political economy of Energy Charter Contracting Parties;

 - Demonstrable interest in global development in the energy sector.

-The post, with a tax-free remuneration package (C4/C5 level on the Co-ordinated Organisations (OECD) scale), is offered -subject to the approval of the budget for 2021- on the basis of a Temporary Official contract from January to 31 December 2021.
+The post, with a tax-free remuneration package (C4/C5 level on the Co-ordinated Organisations (OECD) scale), is offered on the basis of a Temporary Official contract of one year and the successful candidate is expected to start working from Brussels as of 1 March 2021.
+The Energy Charter Secretariat is an equal opportunities employer..
 The Energy Charter Secretariat is an equal opportunities employer.